 \subsection{Householder reflections}

-In the classical matrix framework, the Householder transformations are widely applied to generate orthogonal basis, thanks to their remarkable stability properties, illustrated in the following sections.
-We briefly present the theoretical construction of an Householder transformation, underlining how to generate an orthogonal basis.
-The second half of this section describes in details how we extend the Householder transformation to the tensor context, with a specific attention to the implementation of the Householder orthogonalization scheme in TT-format.
+In the classical matrix framework, Householder transformations are commonly used to generate an orthogonal basis due to their stability properties, as explained in the following sections.
+We will briefly present the theoretical construction of a Householder transformation and how it can be used to generate an orthogonal basis.
+The following section provides a detailed description of how the Householder transformation is extended to the tensor context, with specific attention given to the implementation of the Householder orthogonalization scheme in TT-format.

-Given a vector $\vec{x}\in\R^{n}$, the Householder reflector moves $\vec{x}$ along a chosen direction, which usually is an element of the canonical basis or a linear combination of them.
-We illustrate the construction of the Householder reflector in the general case.
+The Householder reflector is used to move a vector $\vec{x}\in\R^{n}$ along a chosen direction, which is typically an element of the canonical basis or a linear combination of them.
+The construction of the Householder reflector in the general case is illustrated.
 Let $\vec{x}\in\R^{n}$ be the vector we want to reflect along the normalized vector $\vec{y}\in\R^{n}$, the \emph{Householder reflection or transformation} is a linear operator $\op{H}:\R^n\rightarrow \R^{n}$ such that

 The Householder reflector is represented with respect to the canonical basis of $\R^{n}$ by the matrix $\mat{H}\in\R^{n\times n}$ such that $\mat{H} = \I_n - 2\vec{u}\otimes \vec{u}$ where $\vec{u}\in\R^{n}$ is the \emph{Householder vector} defined as